-In 2019, the Event Horizon Telescope collaboration captured the first-ever image of a black hole, and earlier this 12 months, it captured a picture of the black hole on the coronary heart of our personal Milky Way galaxy.
+In 2019, the Event Horizon Telescope collaboration captured the first picture of the black hole, and earlier this 12 months, it captured a picture of the black hole on the coronary heart of our personal Milky Way galaxy.

 In an article in Natural Sciences, a number one member of the collaboration—Heino Falcke, Ph.D., of Radboud University Nijmegen—tells the story of the journey that led to the creation of this newest picture.